mustafa1802/VGG6_CIFAR10/README.md

 # Repoitory Structure

-- model/ - contains model script with requirements for running on the local machine
+- model/ - contains model script (training script), test script, trained model and the requirements.txt file to reproduce test results
-- collab notebooks/ - contains ipynb files for reference
+- collab notebooks/ - contains ipynb files for reference (used for W&B sweeps and the model training)

 # Steps to reproduce the best model performance
+All relevant scripts and files are present in the `model/` folder of this repository

+Follow the below steps to setup your local system to run the model scripts

 ## Setting up conda (optional)
 Refer to the official documentation for more details - https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html